GMOD/mimosa/README.md

 Whether to allow anonymous people (those that have not authenticated) to submit jobs for reports.

+### disable_qsub 1

+Disable qsub job queueing support, which means jobs will be run on the local machine.

+### tmp_dir /tmp/mimosa

+The temporary directory that Mimosa can use.

+### sequence_data_dir examples/data

+The directory where sequence data can be found.

 ## What is Mimosa written in?